Coronavirus death toll jumps as government tries to contain outbreak

-Officials with China’s National Health Commission said there were 2,744 confirmed cases — up from 1,975 — of which 461 are considered severe.
-Officials are also investigating 5,794 suspected cases and tracking over 32,000 who had close contact with the infected patients.
+Officials with China’s National Health Commission said there were 4,515 confirmed cases — up from 2,744 confirmed cases — of which 976 are considered severe.

 Health officials in the capital, Beijing, said Sunday that the youngest patient was just nine months old.